ronaldisnt/ansible-role-zimbra-zmcontrol/README.md

 Requirements
 ------------

-User to connect zimbra hosts should be able to become sudo su to zimbra user.
+User used to connect to zimbra hosts should be able to become sudo su to zimbra user.
 You can test it using adhoc command:

     [ronaldis@ansible-box ~]$ ansible -m shell -a "id" zimbra -b --become-user=zimbra